Libera-Chat/libera-chat.github.io/privacy.md

 least until the project is deregistered or the sponsorship is terminated, this information may be stored for longer for purposes of restoration.

-Any financial transactions with Libera Chat such as when sponsoring the organisation will be stored for 7 years to comply with Swedish law.
+Any financial transactions with Libera Chat such as when sponsoring or donating to the organisation will be stored for at least 7 years to comply with Swedish law.

 Data collected by other means will be reviewed yearly and any data no longer needed for the purposes it was originally collected for will be deleted.